 - Plus the beach, lagoon and oasis are a short 5 minute walk away.
 Have Charles and his two rescue dogs Smiley and Canela join you.

 To an American ear, Todos Santos (All Saints) is an unusual town name – it has that Old World feel to it.
 In fact, it shares this moniker with many towns on the continent, but what sets it apart is the special status the government’s given it as a Pueblo Magico.

-One of many stories about how it came about goes like this: with the establishment of a mission here the local Indians were so enthralled by these Catholic icons the outpost was named to honor them.
+One of many stories about how it came about goes like this: with the establishment of a mission here the local Indians were so enthralled by these Catholic icons the outpost was named to honor all the saints.

-Whatever the origin of the name, with a bountiful underground aquifer capped with a lush tropical oasis, Todos Santos soon flourished as the sugar cane capital of Baja.
-Until the water ran out 60 years ago.
+Whatever the origin of the name, with a bountiful underground aquifer capped by a lush tropical oasis, Todos Santos soon flourished as the sugar cane capital of Baja.
+Until the water ran out 60 years ago, that is.